 |

-| 2000-2001 Milwaukee Admirals Home #5, David Lemay |
+2000-2001 IHL Milwaukee Admirals Home #5, David Lemay |

 |

-Defintely a recycled jersey, the addition of the multi-piece "LEMAY" nameplate leads to question of its creation, as David never skated a game with the Admirals: |
+Definitely a recycled jersey, the addition of the multi-piece "LEMAY" nameplate leads to question of its creation, as David never skated a game with the Admirals: |

 |